Lower School (Foundation Stage and Years 1 and 2)

 We take the children to places of interest, which enables young minds to make the valuable links in their learning.
 Some of the places our children have visited are an organic farm, a garden centre, a doctor's surgery, the local market, a Chinese restaurant, the lifeboat station, the beach, the local May Fair, the supermarket, a cafe and the railway station.
 Wherever our children go, we always receive compliments about their wonderful behaviour.

-Foundation Stage 1, 2 and Year 1 have a PE lesson at school each week.
-Year 2 children join the Upper School for PE at the Princess Royal Sports Arena
+Foundation Stage 1, 2 and Year 1 have a PE lesson from a Sports Coach at school each week.
+Year 2 children join the Upper School for PE at the Princess Royal Sports Arena.

 All children receive a block of swimming lessons each year at the Geoff Moulder swimming pool.